Continuous Covers on Symplectic Manifolds: Continuous and smooth covers

-Let $G$ be a continuous cover of $M$ by open sets diffeomorphic to $U$.
+\proof Let $G$ be a continuous cover of $M$ of type $(T,U)$.
+The general idea of the proof is to replace $G$ by a finite open cover $G'$ of $M$, to consider a partition of unity subordinated to the latter and to use it to construct a partition of unity subordinated to $G$.

 Cover $U$ by open balls such that their closure is always included inside $U$.
 Now, push forward this cover to $M$ using each $G_{t}$; the collection of all of these images as $t$ varies in $T$ forms an open cover of $M$ by sets diffeomorphic to the ball.
 Since $M$ is compact, there exists a finite subcover.
 Each open set in this subcover comes from some $G_t$, where $t$ is an element of a finite set $T' \subset T$.